Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     extract the source-code archive:
     tar xvf trek.tar

-    (Still on Linux, in ~/ucsd_p-trek) put the 1A1 code set (plus p-System script comp1a1.text) on XFER.ima
+    (Still on Linux, in ~/ucsd_p-trek) put the 1A1 source-code set (plus p-System script comp1a1.text) on XFER.ima
     by running shell script:
     ./putcomp1a1

-    On Windows, in the PCE directory (D:\PCE, or whatever you've called it), grab the XFER: volume containing the 1A1 source code set plus the comp1a1.text script from Linux): scp .../ucsd_p-trek/XFER.ima .
+    On Windows, in the PCE directory (D:\PCE, or whatever you've called it), grab the XFER: volume containing the 1A1 source-code set plus the comp1a1.text script from Linux): scp .../ucsd_p-trek/XFER.ima .

     On Windows, edit the configuration include file